gabusdev/gabusdev/README.md

 - 👋 Hi, I’m @gabusdev
-- 👀 I’m interested in learning a lot about programing, wanna be a full stack developer and i would like to try AI
+- 👀 I’m interested in learning a lot about programing.
+I'ld like to get into Data Science and also be a full stack developer
-- 🌱 I’m currently learning git, docker, .Net and Js
+- 🌱 I’m currently learning docker, .Net and AI
-- 💞️ I’m looking to collaborate on any project when i got some free time
+- 💞️ I’m looking to work on any project that gives me some Exp
 - 📫 How to reach me: mail me at gabusdev@outlook.com

 <!---